TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 Version Française

-If you have any questions related to Data Subject Access Rights under GDPR, you can contact us through our DSAR Portal.​
+If you have any questions related to Data Subject Access Rights under GDPR or CCPA, you can contact us through our DSAR Portal.​

 1. Privacy Policy Overview
 2. What Categories of Information We May Process